codegallivant/automated-whatsapp-interview-messenger/readme.md

   message_interval: 10 # Number of seconds to wait between sending consecutive whatsapp messages
   timeout: 20 # Timeout for sending message (required to handle invalid phone numbers)
   max_timeout_tries: 3 # Maximum number of tries to try sending timing out messages
-  notifier: "<your name>" # Only rows with MemberNotify column equal to this value will be considered (to split sending messages among people)

-columns: # Enter names of columns in the sheet
+  timeout_attempt_interval: 5

+notifier_settings:
+  notifier: "<your-name>" # Chrome user data will be attached to this name.
+  check_notifier_column: false # If set to true, only rows where member notifier matches the notifier specified will be picked

+columns:
   name: "Full Name"
+  registration_number: "Registration No. "
+  branch: "Branch"
   whatsapp_number: "WhatsApp Number"
   mobile_number: "Mobile Number"
+  email_id: "Email Address"
+  learner_id: "Learner ID (@learner.manipal.edu)"
   preference1: "First Preference of Subsystem"
   preference2: "Second Preference of Subsystem"
-  branch: "Branch"
-  email: "Learner ID (@learner.manipal.edu)"
+  description: "Tell us about yourself."
   first_year: "This form is only for First Year Students.
 Are you in First Year?"
   notifier: "MemberNotifier"

+testing: # for testing without sending messages to others
+  test_mode: false
+  recipient_phone_number: "<phone number>"
 ```

 ### Run